 How should I contact you and what will happen during initial contact?

 Please call the general number if you would like to inquire about our psychotherapy or workshops, are not sure which therapist would be the best fit for you, or would like to gain assistance in figuring out whether to pursue any of the services we offer.
 If you already know which therapist you would like to work with, please listen to the greeting and press the appropriate extension to be transferred to their line.
 In case we are not available to speak with you, leave a voicemail message and we will respond to you promptly.

-If you prefer, you are welcome to contact us via the “contact us” form on the website or by sending an email:
+If you prefer, you are welcome to contact us via the “contact us” form on the website.

 During the initial phone conversation or email exchange, we will inquire about your reasons for seeking services, answer any questions or concerns you may have, discuss the fee, location, scheduling and goodness of fit.
 We will also ask you to complete the intake paperwork prior to your first session.
 The paperwork can be emailed to you or you are welcome to come for your session 15 minutes early and complete it in the waiting area.

 A Licensed Clinical Social Worker (LCSW) must meet strict educational and training requirements which includes two one-year practicums, a Master’s degree in clinical social work, 3,000 hours of supervised post-graduate clinical experience and successful completion of state licensing examination.
 LCSW’s are also required to earn continuing education units to maintain their clinical license.

 An LCSW has been trained in psychotherapy and helps individuals deal with a variety of mental health and daily living challenges to improve overall functioning.
 An LCSW is steeped in academic studies including sociology, human growth and development, mental health theory and practice, human behavior in the social environment, psychology and research methods.
 Credit: Tim McDaniel, LCSW